 The center of student activities, this building features the bookstore, cafeteria, Griffon Place snack bar, and recreation center.
-Among the offices located here are the Dean of Student Affairs, Coordinator of Student Activities, Assistant Dean of Student Affairs, Traffic & Security, Student Health Service, Diversity Center and the Student Government Association.
+Among the offices located here are the Dean of Student Affairs, Associate Dean of Student Affairs, Scheduling, Traffic & Security, Esry Student Health Service, Diversity Center and the Student Government Association.